tlobnow/malphaplex/README.md

 3. Choose one of the following run options:
-    - Open `02_PATHS.inc` file to specify the RUN MODE":
+    - Open `PATHS` file to specify the RUN MODE":
         - For a single setup with variable stoichiometry and output name:
         - Set `RUN=SINGLE`.
     - For multiple samples following a set stoichiometry: